Chart Color Schemes

 Dapto - Avondale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 13.5%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.3%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 42.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.8%) and certificates (33.1%).
+The area's university qualification rate is 13.5%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 9.3%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.6%).
+Trade and technical skills are prominent, with 42.9% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (33.1%).

 Frequently Asked Questions - Education